sanad-code/spring-security-embarkx/README.md

 - Finally, security context is created and the user is authenticated.
 - The security context is aware of authenticated user during the session.
 - So the details of authenticated user remains in the security context.

+Getting Started with Spring Security and Form Based Authentication | Spring Security | Video #3

+- Configuring a spring project with spring security.
+- How autoconfiguration magic works in spring boot.
+- Check the form based authentication mechanism.